warncke/immutable-app-component/README.md

         ...
     }

-`postRefresh` is called with the component instance, the arguments to `refresh` and the data returned from the server.
+`postRefresh` is called with the arguments to `refresh` and the data returned from the server.
 If `postRefresh` returns a value that value will be called to the caller of `refresh`.

 #### postRender